 former analysis milestone, then use it instead and copy the latest

-version of the source files into it.
+version of the source files over it.

 3. Select this folder into the Project Folder textbox